mheiges/filemanagement-presentation/content/slides.md

 iRODS provides
 ### Automated Data Operations
 Defined with Rules
-- validating checksums when adding, removing files
+- validate checksums when adding, removing files
-- validating file format
+- validate file format when adding a file
-- archiving data that has not been accessed for over 6 months
+- archive data that has not been accessed for over 6 months
 - check for viruses when someone uploads a Community file